 RAST is a collection of process safety and risk analysis screening tools used to perform Hazard Identification and Risk Analysis (HIRA).
-A simple study example will be used to illustrate some of the features of the RAST tool.
-The example presented in this manual covers simple identification of hazards and evaluation of risk associated with a single equipment item handling a single Chemical.
+A simple study example will be used to illustrate some of the features of the RAST software.
+The example presented in this manual covers the simple identification of hazards and evaluation of risks associated with a single equipment item handling a single Chemical.
 Information input and Analysis details for more complex situations will be covered in the Additional RAST Inputs and Reports section.
-The tool is currently based on the Microsoft Excel platform.
+The software is based on a Microsoft Excel platform.